 The base of the Pauseless-GC algorithm is a concurrent compact mark-and-sweep.
 It marks live objects, compacts the memory in-between pages (they are of 1 MB of size) and sweeps free the unmarked objects.
 The mark phase consists of having the mutator and collector threads mark from the root-set (to prevent idle threads, in the Pauseless-GC, the mutators also perform collector work).
-Since with a concurrent marking phase an object may be newly written after its parent was scanned, a read-barrier is used to generate a Not-Marked-Through (NMT) is a special bit of the object header, used by the mutator whenever it loads a reference to check if the object has its fields marked through.
+Since with a concurrent marking phase an object may be newly written after its parent was scanned, a read-barrier is used to generate a Not-Marked-Through (NMT) is a special bit of the object header, used by a mutator thread.
+Not-Marked-Through (NMT) is a special bit of the object header, used by the mutator whenever it loads a reference to check if the object has its fields marked through.
 If not, the NMT-trap handler will correct the fields pointers.
-After marking, the algorithm starts a relocate phase, compacting the objects within memory pages, frequently filling the 1MB pages with objects, and freeing the "empty" page (a page with objects being copied).
+After marking, the algorithm starts a relocate phase, compacting the objects within memory pages, frequently filling the 1MB pages with objects, and freeing the "empty" pages.
+In this phase, the read-barrier takes GC-traps when the mutator tries to read a protected page (a page with objects being copied).
 This is to prevent the mutator to access invalid words.
 The last phase, the remap phase, consists of forwarding pointers for the moved objects and freeing the protected pages (the previous locations of the moved objects).